dtzxporter/DTZxPorterLanding/_tools/laura.md

 > **NOTICE:** Patches are automatically loaded for you.

 ## 📌 Versioning:
+- 3.18 - Fix a small handful of animations that had broken keyframes.
 - 3.17 - Update program library for ui bug fixes.
 - 3.16 - Update program library for ui improvements, bug fixes.
 - 3.15 - Update program library for new user interface, preview options, and settings.